danielgtaylor/huma/README.md

 notes.Middleware(MyMiddleware())

 // Create another resource that includes a path parameter: /notes/{id}
-// Any resource/sub-resource that does NOT begin with a `/` is a path param. note := notes.SubResource("id")
+// Paths look like URI templates and use wrap parameters in curly braces. note := notes.SubResource("/{id}")

 // Create a sub-resource at /notes/{id}/likes.
 sub := note.SubResource("/likes")